0

 If the bonnet pops up, the cable is likely to have lost its tension and will need to be replaced.
 Have another look at the lever, though, because the mechanism may have broken.

-3. Work through the grille
+3. Work through the front grille

 On some cars you'll be able to unlatch the bonnet release catch by working a pair of long-reach pliers or similar through the grille.